foclair/eclair/README.md

 Now Eclair is installed, and a button with 'Eclair!' should have appeared in QGIS.
 Clicking this button should open a panel below the 'layers' panel, on the left of the user interface.

 ### Using Eclair
-Eclair has several windows, each of which are described below.
+Eclair has several sheets, each of which are described below.
-For all windows, the functions of buttons that are in *italic* are not yet implemented.
+For all sheets, the functions of buttons that are in *italic* are not yet implemented.
 Eclair often opens windows to report on the processing status.
 These windows have to be closed before being able to continue using the QGIS interface.

 #### DB Settings